MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 If validation fails, the portal indicates which settings you need to modify.

-The following image shows the **Review + create** tab before the creation of a new file system:
+The following screenshot shows an example of the **Review + create** tab before the creation of a new file system:

 :::image type="content" source="./media/create-file-system-portal/review-create-tab.png" alt-text="Screenshot that shows the tab for reviewing settings and creating an Azure Managed Lustre file system." lightbox="./media/create-file-system-portal/review-create-tab.png":::